catamold/appToDo/Iteration_3/Attachment/attachment.md

 If the BLOB is stored in binary format, such as a SQL Server image field, you can pass an array of type byte as a binary parameter.

-Data can be exported into XML files for each users in a general format, so that it can be used for other applications.
-This will ensure users that they will not lose their data.
-Also they can import other XML files from other applications to the application.

 ![Diagram](../../images/final-assignment/SQL.png)